Aug 26, 2013

 This year, PGA Tour Canada is giving away five exempt tour cards to the next level on the professional golf hierarchy, the Web.com Tour.
 I certainly haven't hit my stride on tour yet, but the last few weeks have been very exciting.
 At The Greater Bangor Open (July 25-27), a long running tournament open to professionals and amateurs, I played my way into contention and had a great chance to win coming down the stretch.
 While I didn't capitalize on the opportunities that would have propelled me to the winner's circle, I finished tied for third.
 On Aug.
 5, I nabbed a victory at the Manchester Open, a one-day professional event with a strong field of players.
 Winning at any level in professional golf is elusive, and to finally win after overcoming a knee injury and many disappointing finishes was truly validating and exciting.
 Armed with this injection of encouragement and confidence, I am ready to get back into contention on PGA Tour Canada and stoke the competitive fire.
 Just like my time at Notre Dame, I love the constant challenge and the daily opportunity to improve.

-You can learn more about Mark and follow his tournament results at his official web site and on Twitter @markbaldwin1.
+You can learn more about Mark and follow his tournament results on Twitter @markbaldwin1.